-- Such regulations or policies may include the University Catalog, Student-Athlete Handbook, Peaceful Assembly Policy, Cyber-Bullying Policy, Equal Opportunity, Harassment and Nondiscrimination Policy, IT Policies, Residential Life Guide, as well as those regulations relating to governing student organizations. - n) Actions violating University policies or inappropriate conduct by a student's guest. - o) Violation of federal or state law of special relevance to the university including but not limited to sex offenses and indecent conduct. - p) Hate violence motivated by hostility to race, ethnic background, religious belief, sex, age, disability, or sexual orientation.
+- o) Actions violating University policies or inappropriate conduct by a student's guest. - p) Violation of federal or state law of special relevance to the university including but not limited to sex offenses and indecent conduct. - q) Hate violence motivated by hostility to race, ethnic background, religious belief, sex, age, disability, gender, or sexual orientation.